Ox-rated! Dream night in Genk for Liverpool ace after injury nightmare | Goal.com

 Ox-rated!
 Dream night in Genk for Liverpool ace after injury nightmare

-It was exactly the kind of night Alex Oxlade-Chamberlain had waited for.
+It was exactly the kind of night Alex Oxlade-Chamberlain had waited for, the kind he had dreamed of.

 A European tie, that blood red Liverpool strip.
 A first Champions League start in 18 months.